Frequently Asked Questions

 Is the Doggerland Lecture also for kids?

 No. If you have keen kids at the age of 8 to12, please visit our museum at another day.
-The Hoboken Lecture is for 16+.
+The Lecture is for 16+.

 Yes, see the ticket shop for details.